WebOrigami/docs/src/content/framework/intro4.md

 ## Bonus: Add avatars

 A typical About Us area like our [example](/samples/aboutUs) shows headshot photographs for each team member.
-If you have pictures you'd like to use, you could certainly use those here.
+If you have pictures you'd like to use, you could use those here.

-For the sake of this tutorial, however, we'll use programmatically generated avatar images provided by a service called [DiceBear Avatars](https://avatars.dicebear.com/).
-Given an arbitrary string (like a name), that service will always return the same generated image.
+But for the sake of simplicity, you can use programmatically generated avatar images from a service like [DiceBear Avatars](https://avatars.dicebear.com/).
+Given an arbitrary string (like a name), that service always returns the same generated image.

 From the `assets` folder, move or copy the `avatar.js` file to the `src` folder.
 This file contains a function that maps an input string and returns a SVG file from the random avatar service.